joseluisgomezcecena/PointMedical-Video-Sharing-App/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This is a video sharing platform for Point Medical SOPs reference videos.
-This application is built using Codeigniter 3, Node.js and MySQL.
-The application uses FFMPEG to convert the videos to compressed MP4 format using H.264 codec.
-The videos are then uploaded to the Local server and the video URL is stored in the database.
-The application also uses Sessions for authentication and authorization.
+This is a product catalog management system and purchase order manager, to place an order client must be logged in,The application also uses Sessions for authentication and authorization.
 <!--
 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others